hoffjager/databases/README.md

 	10. Like a Dragon 3 (Yakuza 3) = 45
 	11. Like a Dragon 6 (Yakuza 6) = 42
 	12. Like a Dragon 4 (Yakuza 4) = 38
+	13. Like a Dragon: Pirate Yakuza in Hawaii = 1

 Information to be written on this page detailing a favourite game series of mine, Like a Dragon (Yakuza):
 TBC